atn832/fake_cloud_firestore/README.md

 #### Mocking exceptions

-Furthermore, `DocumentReference.set` allows mocking exceptions manually, for example to simulate network errors.
-It even allows setting conditions on the parameters using the standard Dart matchers.
-In the future, more functions will support mocking.
+Furthermore, some methods allow mocking exceptions manually, for example to simulate network errors.
+You can even set conditions on the parameters using the standard Dart matchers.
+Here are the methods which support mocking exceptions:

+- `DocumentReference.get`, `set`, `update`, `delete`.
+- `Query.get`.

 ```dart
 final instance = FakeFirebaseFirestore();